tonsky/spectre/src/docs/forms.rst

  Forms
 =======

-Forms are Spetre’s approach to handling user-submitted forms.
+Forms are Spectre’s approach for handling user-submitted forms.
 Forms are resropsible for:

 * rendering HTML with automatically generated widgets and basic layouts;
 * converting submitted data to corresponding Fantom types;
-* checking subbmited data against a set of validation rules;
+* checking submitted data against a set of validation rules;
 * rendering form with error messages back to user if validation fails.

 To define a form, create a class extending :class:`Form` and define form fields